ddyfedd/github-pages-with-jekyll/_posts/2021-02-05-API-test-post.md

 When you use a tool like [Swagger.io](https://editor.swagger.io/) to edit your OpenAPI reference file, link above, you can run test codes in the connected OpenWeatherMap API endpoint (in this case on the `weather` endpoint).[^1]

-[^1]: This requires that you have your own API key for using OpenWeatherMap API, you can get your key at: [https://home.openweathermap.org/users/sign_up](https://home.openweathermap.org/users/sign_up).
+[^1]: This requires that you have your own API key for using OpenWeatherMap API, you can get your key at: <https://home.openweathermap.org/users/sign_up>.
 After registering you can access your API key for authorizing your requests.

 ### Create a code sample

+There are several ways to get a code snipet for your documentation, here are the steps using an OpenAPI specification written in YAML combined with Swagger[^2]:

+[^2]: This example is made by writing the linked YAML content in Swagger's text editor.

 1. Click on the __[Authorization]__ button.
 2. Enter your API key on the Authorization panel, then press __[Login]__.
 Now you can run requests with the parameters.